-IPS Group is specialized in the 300-series stainless steels, classified as austenitic.
-These grades of stainless have chromium (approx. 18 to 30%) and nickel (approx. 6 to 20%) as their major alloying additions.
+IPS Group is a specialist in the 300-series stainless steels, classified as austenitic.
+These grades of stainless contain chromium (approx. 18 to 30%) and nickel (approx. 6 to 20%) as their major alloying additions.
 Austenitic Stainless steel alloys exhibit excellent corrosion resistance, has a high ease of fabrication, outstanding formability, and tremendous strength at high temperatures and pressure.

 Due to its controlled carbon content of 0,04% to 0,10%, stainless Steel 304H UNS S30409 provides improved mechanical strength and is to ensure mechanical integrity up to temperatures of 1500°F.

 Stainless Steel 317L UNS S31703 is a molybdenum-containing, low carbon austenitic stainless steel with increased additions of chromium, nickel, and molybdenum for better corrosion resistance and increased resistance to chemical attack for sulfurous, acetic, formic, citric, and tartaric acids.
 Due to its low carbon content, 317L also provides resistance to sensitization when welded and higher creep, stress to rupture, and tensile strength at elevated temperatures.
 It is non-magnetic in the annealed condition but may become slightly magnetic after welding.

 Stainless Steel 321 UNS S32100 is a titanium stabilized austenitic stainless steel with good general corrosion resistance.
 It has excellent resistance to intergranular corrosion after exposure to temperatures in the chromium carbide precipitation range of 800 – 1500°F. It also possesses good low-temperature toughness.

 Stainless Steel 321H UNS S32109 is the higher carbon (0,04% to 0,10%) version of the alloy.
 It was developed for enhanced creep resistance and for higher strength at temperatures above 1000°F.